The 1920s: Rumours

 In 2018 she becomes the first trans DJ with a daily radio show in the UK.

-Ben Hunte is appointed the BBC’s first LGBTQ+ Correspondent in March 2019.
+Ben Hunte is appointed the BBC’s first LGBT Correspondent in March 2019.
+He is succeeded by Lauren Moss in April 2022.